finnito/Science/content/12phy/as91171/8-torque-and-equilibrium.md

 \end{aligned}
 $$

-2. If the engine is producing $6000N$ for the above acceleration, why is this $6000N$ different from your calculation?
+2. If the engine is producing $6000N$ of thrust, why is this different from your calculation?

 ---